Bill Robinson: Uncle Tom roles

-Trial and imprisonment
+Trial and jailing

 On March 21, 1908, as a result of a dispute with a tailor over a suit, Robinson was arrested in New York City for armed robbery.
 On September 30, he was convicted and sentenced to 11 to 15 years hard labor at Sing Sing prison.
 Robinson had failed to take the charges and trial seriously and paid little attention to mounting a defense.
 After his conviction, Robinson's partner George Cooper organized his more influential friends to vouch for him and hired a new attorney who produced evidence that Robinson had been falsely accused.
-Although he was exonerated at his second trial and his accusers were indicted for perjury, the trial and time spent in the Tombs (Manhattan's prison complex) affected Robinson deeply.
+Although he was exonerated at his second trial and his accusers were indicted for perjury, the trial and time spent in the Tombs (Manhattan's jail complex) affected Robinson deeply.
 After he was released, he made a point of registering his pistol at the local police station of each town where he performed.
 Robinson's second wife, Fanny, also sent a letter of introduction with complimentary tickets and other gifts to the local police chief's wife in each town ahead of Robinson's engagements.